 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-*Fenty Skin is owned by Kendo.
-And Kendo is owned by LVMH, a corporation that is NOT cruelty-free because they allow some of their other brands to test on animals.
+*Fenty Skin is owned by Kendo, LVMH, a corporation that is NOT cruelty-free because they allow some of their other brands to test on animals.

-It’s your choice whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
+The decision is yours whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
 There is no ‘right’ or ‘wrong’ answer to this.
-I encourage you to do what you’re comfortable with, but I think it’s important to disclose that LVMH owns Fenty Skin.
+Do what you’re comfortable with.
+I just thought it was important to disclose that Kendo, LVMH owns Fenty Skin.

 Below is a screenshot of what’s currently stated on Fenty’s website about its animal testing policy: